opendocsg/slw-judgments-backfill/2015_SGHC_157/report.md

  The court may, upon the application of the debtor, allow the debtor an extension of time to make his application to set aside the statutory demand.

 22     The BR do not provide any guidelines for the exercise of the court’s discretion, and there is no reported decision on this provision.
-However, I considered this question in _Rafat Ali Rizvi v Ing Bank Hong Kong Branch_ [2011] SGHC 114 and held at [32] that:
+However, I considered this question in _Rafat Ali Rizvi v Ing Bank Hong Kong Branch_ <span class="citation">[2011] SGHC 114</span> and held at [32] that:

  Rule 97(1)(a) provides that the application was to be filed within 14 days from the service of the statutory demand.
 Rule 97(3) empowers a court to extend the period the period.
 When an application is made for an extension of time, a court would have to take into consideration: